EventStore/EventStore/docs/networking.md

 ### TCP translations

-Both internal and external TCP ports can be advertised using custom values:
+TCP ports used for replication can be advertised using custom values:

 | Format               | Syntax                                         |
 |:---------------------|:-----------------------------------------------|